codecresta/php-rtl/Readme.txt

 renderListPage(getBaseName());
 The corresponding Twig template would be "foo.twig".

-It is possible to create a custom page through the RTL that could interface with say two REST end points using two "Layer" class instances.
 Look at the render functions in "lib.php" for an example of how to use the "Layer" class!
 The "Layer" class allows fields to be registered for interfacing with a REST API end point.

 So to use RTL a PHP script is required either on its own, for example using "deleteNext", or in conjunction with a Twig template, for example using